If no probation revocation hearing happens within 21 days, must the Mississippi sheriff release the probationer?

 Q: What happens after release?

-A: The probationer is "released from custody and returned to probation status."
-That means the violation is not adjudicated; the original probation conditions remain in force.
-The court can still hold a revocation hearing later if the violation is properly noticed.
+A: The statute provides the probationer is "released from custody and returned to probation status," so the violation is not adjudicated and the original probation conditions remain.
+The opinion's reasoning leaves the court free to hold a revocation hearing later.

 Q: Does MDOC have authority to take the offender out of the jail before day 21?